bradshawjoshua/Early-Detection-Stroke/README.md

 ### Data:
 According to World Health, stroke is the second leading cause of death worldwide.
-The data set would like to improve the early detection of stroke in new patients based on the attributes provided.
+My goal is to improve the early detection of stroke in new patients based on the attributes provided.
 - By quickly scanning the details, I noticed that hypertension and heart disease features represent the patients with the diseases aforementioned.
 - I would need to do some oversampling (SMOTE) to overcome areas where data is lacking.
 - At a glance, I would suggest more medical features to test my model's performance.